Annual Awards

 STN Clinical Excellence Award

-This award recognizes an outstanding STN member whose contributions to nursing fulfill the mission, vision and core values of STN.
-The nominee demonstrates outstanding clinical qualities by:
+The purpose of the Clinical Excellence Award is to recognize an outstanding STN member whose contributions to trauma nursing fulfill the mission, vision, and core values of STN.

 • Consistently exhibiting compassion and commitment to advancing trauma nursing